rharbird/microbit-challenges/docs/source/basics/control_structures.rst

 Conditional statements
 ======================

-First example of a use case of control structures arises when you only want to execute some part of your code, only if a certain condition is satisfied.
+First example of a use case of control structures arises when you want to execute a part of your code only if a certain condition is satisfied.
 For example, if you want to trigger an event only if a button is pressed: ::

 	from microbit import *